+3.1.1.
+Detection system calibration.
+The first step to calibrate the trap was the analysis of quadrant photodiode response.
+In order to adjust the sample rate we analysed the noise of the quadrant photodiode at several frequencies when a motionless particle was in the focal point.
+A dispersion of polystyrene spheres 1.0 μ m in diameter in polyacrylamide gel was used to place a fixed polystyrene sphere in the centre of the trap and the 633 nm laser power was adjusted so that the total voltage of QPD was 4 Volts (V).
+The signals were recorded for 2 s at each single analysed sample rate.
 The recorded signals were analysed expressing the instrumental noise as peak-to-peak value.
-The lower the acquisition rate, the less noisy the output signal is (Figure 6).
+The lower the acquisition rate, the less noisy the output signal is (figure 2).
 At high acquisition frequencies the analyses were affected by the noise.
-At low frequency the QPD was not able to detect fast and small particle displacement, therefore the selected sample rate of the detection system was set up at a maximum of 10.0 kHz in order to reach the optimum signal-to-noise ratio and speed.
-The peak-to-peak values obtained for $S_x$ are comparable with those calculated for $S_y$ .
+At low frequency the QPD was not able to detect fast and small particle displacement, therefore the selected sample rate of the detection system was set up at a maximum of 10.0 kHz in order to reach the optimum signalto-noise ratio and speed.
 The output signals of the quadrant photodiode are clearly exposed to several sources of noise.
 Electronic noise, mechanical, acoustic vibrations and laser instabilities can be minimized by applying some experimental precautions but it cannot be removed completely.
 However, a much higher peak-to-peak signal value is generated by the Brownian motion of trapped object.